 The maps provide a broad indication of the predominant capability on each strategic route section.
-The Route Specifications are not intended to be live operational documents and enquirers should refer to the Sectional Appendix to ensure that any data being used is the latest available information.
-Where the contents of the Route Plans or the 25

-Sectional Appendix in relation to this capability give rise to a need for clarification, enquiries should be made to the contact points given in Section 1.6.
+The Route Specifications are not intended to be live operational documents and enquirers should refer to the National Electronic Sectional Appendix which contains the definitive information detailing the RA number of the infrastructure route sections making up the network to ensure that any data being used is the latest available information.
+Where the contents of the Route Plans or the National Electronic Sectional Appendix in relation to this capability give rise to a need for clarification, enquiries should be made to the contact points given in Section 1.6.

-A more detailed expression of the RA for each operational route section is contained in the Sectional Appendix.
+A more detailed expression of the RA for each operational route section is contained in the National Electronic Sectional Appendix broken down to infrastructure route section level.
 The table on the next page gives examples of load conditions within standard gauge.